PIUG 2008 Boston Biotechnology Meeting

 Elyse served on the Questel-Orbit Advisory Council 1996-2004.
 She has been searching patents at Merck & Co., Inc since 1987.
 Before joining Merck, she was an intern at Bell Laboratories while completing her MLS at Rutgers University.
 She has been a member of SLA since 1985.
 She received her undergraduate degree in Biological Sciences from the University of Chicago in 1983.

-"Sequence Searching at the European Patent Office"top of page
+"Sequence Searching at the European Patent Office"

 Bernard Piret, European Patent Office (EPO)